List of Coronation Street characters introduced in 1969: Janice Langton

 Janice Langton was played by Paula Wilcox.
-Janice arrived in Weatherfield when she ran away from her probation officer following a sentence for robbery with violence.
-Her brother allowed her to stay with him at No.9.
-Whilst there, she offended him by making a pass at his friend and landlord Len Fairclough.
-Janice was using her growing friendship with Len as a cover for her relationship with Borstal boy Bob Neale, with whom she stole Dave Smith's car.
-Before Ray replaced Dave's car, Janice and Bob removed £500 cash from it, leading to Ray being suspected of stealing it.
-Janice was shortly afterwards evicted from No.9.
-She left Weatherfield for good.
+Of her time playing Janice, Langton said, "The fame thing was such a shock when I was first in Coronation Street.
+I played Janice Langton – she was 17 and had run away from borstal – and the day after the first episode went out, I was at the shops and people started shouting my Coronation Street name, and I didn't know what to do."
+Wilcox later played another character, Elaine Jones, on Coronation Street between 2020 and 2023.

-When Ray was in hospital in November 1969 recovering from the coach crash in the Lake District, Ena Sharples visited him and revealed she'd tried to trace Janice for him, only to find that she was in a Remand Home.
+Janice arrives in Weatherfield when she runs away from her probation officer following a sentence for robbery with violence.
+Her brother allows her to stay with him at No.9.
+Whilst there, she offends him by making a pass at his friend and landlord Len Fairclough.
+Janice uses her growing friendship with Len as a cover for her relationship with Borstal boy Bob Neale, with whom she stole Dave Smith's car.
+Before Ray replaces Dave's car, Janice and Bob remove £500 cash from it, leading to Ray being suspected of stealing it.
+Janice is shortly afterwards evicted from No.9 and leaves Weatherfield for good.

-In 2005, Ray mentioned that he had no living family, implying that Janice died sometime before 2005.
+When Ray was in hospital in November 1969 recovering from the coach crash in the Lake District, Ena Sharples visits him and reveals she tried to trace Janice for him, only to find that she was in a Remand Home.
+In 2005, Ray mentions that he has no living family, implying that Janice died sometime before 2005.